Sorry, you need to enable JavaScript to visit this website.

 The earlier, the better.

-If you’re eligible to participate in your employer-sponsored retirement plan, don’t wait to start saving.
+If you’re eligible to participate in your employer-sponsored retirement plan, consider saving now.
 Even if you can’t afford to set your contribution rate to 10% right away, you can still boost your balance thanks to compound growth potential.
-With compounding, not only could your investments have the potential to grow, but any earnings could also produce earnings because any earnings may be reinvested — tax-free — into your retirement account.
+With compounding, not only could your investments have the potential to grow, but any earnings could also add to your balance because earnings may be reinvested — tax-free — into your retirement account.

-Above all, as you’re climbing the ladder toward 10% as you age, your balance can potentially continue to rise with you.
+Above all, as you’re climbing the ladder toward 10% as you age, your savings balance could continue to rise with you.

 401k contribution percentage example